tacsio/random-codes/java-cmd/README.md

 java Hello
 ```

-Now with Java 11 with JEP 330 the execution is was little simplified.
+Now with Java 11 with JEP 330 the execution was little simplified.

 ```java
 public class Hello {